Stav42/IC_Handbook/Encoder.md

 Therefore it 'encodes' a 2^n long binary string to a n long binary string.
 A combination of 4 ones and zeroes is encoded to a combination of 2 ones and zeroes.
 This will become apparent as you read on.
 It is optional to represent the enable signal in encoders.

+A normal Encoder has a few drawbacks.
+They are solved by modifying the normal encoders to make a __priority encoder__.

 Since this is a pretty long tutorial, the contents are as follow:

 * [Octal to Binary Encoder](#octal-to-binary-encoder)